Corstiaan84/fluxmatix.aspnetcore.taghelpers/Readme.md

 #### Using Razor view sections

-For non-trivial apps you'll probably want to use Razor view sections for organize your views more cleanly.
+For non-trivial apps you'll probably want to use Razor view sections for organise your views more cleanly.
 This is an example of using the Quill editor with Razor view sections.

 ```
 @model Fluxmatix.AspNetCore.TagHelpers.QuillEditor.Sample.Models.SampleModel